ansible-community/ansible-build-data/docs/CONVENTIONS.md

 - The docs in this directory should follow the [Semantic Line Breaks][1] standard.
 - The docs in this directory should follow the [Ansible documentation style guide][2] when applicable.
+- The docs in this directory should use `Title Case` for page headings and `Sentence case` for subheadings.

 [1]: https://sembr.org/
 [2]: https://docs.ansible.com/ansible/latest/dev_guide/style_guide/basic_rules.html